aiven/devportal/docs/platform/concepts/out-of-memory-conditions.rst

 **Many processes request more memory from the kernel then they will ever use or need.**

-Because of this the kernel over allocates memory (heuristic overcommit), which allows it satisfy multiple processes requesting more memory then is available, in the knowledge that either they will never use it, or that they will have freed it by the time any other process actually needs it.
+Because of this the kernel over allocates memory (heuristic overcommit), which allows it to satisfy multiple processes requesting more memory then is available, in the knowledge that either they will never use it, or that they will have freed it by the time any other process actually needs it.

 However, if enough processes start using all their allocated memory simultaneously there may not be enough physical memory available and an ``Out Of Memory`` (``OOM``) condition occurs.